2018 Gardner–Webb Runnin' Bulldogs football team

-The 2018 Gardner–Webb Runnin' Bulldogs football team represented Gardner–Webb University in the 2018 NCAA Division I FCS football season.
-They were led by sixth-year head coach Carroll McCray and played their home games at Ernest W. Spangler Stadium.
-They were a member of the Big South Conference.
-They finished the season 3–8, 2–3 in Big South play to finish in fourth place.
+The 2018 Gardner–Webb Runnin' Bulldogs football team represented Gardner–Webb University as a member of the Big South Conference during the 2018 NCAA Division I FCS football season.
+Led by sixth-year head coach Carroll McCray, the Runnin' Bulldogs compiled an overall record of 3–8 with a mark of 2–3 in conference play, placing fourth in the Big South.
+Gardner–Webb played home games at Ernest W. Spangler Stadium in Boiling Springs, North Carolina.

-Previous season

-The Runnin' Bulldogs finished the 2017 season 1–10, 0–5 in Big South play to finish in last place.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 23, 2018, the Runnin' Bulldogs were predicted to finish in fourth place.

 Preseason All-Big South team

 The Big South released their preseason all-Big South team on July 23, 2018, with the Runnin' Bulldogs having two players on the honorable mention list.